CCAR-ORCCA/scarabaeus/paper/paper.md

 exercising different measurement geometries and ground-station antenna configurations.
 These cases provide reproducible benchmarks for external users.

-The software has been presented at three peer-reviewed conference proceedings since 2025: the 47th AAS Guidance, Navigation and Control Conference [@mcmahon2025gnc], the AAS/AIAA Astrodynamics Specialist Conference [@mcmahon2025astro], and the 30th International Symposium on Space Flight Dynamics [@mcmahon2026issfd].
-SCB is developed collaboratively across four institutions in two countries, and its twelve-notebook tutorial suite—covering basics through real-data OD—lowers the barrier to entry for new research groups.
+SCB is developed collaboratively across three institutions in two countries, and its twelve-notebook tutorial suite—covering basics through real-data OD—lowers the barrier to entry for new research groups.

 # AI Usage Disclosure